Psyyke/A.C.A.S/docs/installation.md

 ## Mobile Users

 Following the [Getting Started](#getting-started) guide, you might notice that your regular mobile browser doesn't support extensions.
-Don't worry, there are browsers for mobile that support extensions which you can use to follow the first step of the [Getting Started](#getting-started) guide.
+Don't worry, there are browsers for mobile that support extensions which you can use to follow the second step of the [Getting Started](#getting-started) guide.

 1. Install a browser app which supports a userscript manager.
     - **Android** users can use [Lemur Browser](https://play.google.com/store/apps/details?id=com.lemurbrowser.exts) with [Violentmonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag).